Table of Contents_

 In this article, we’ll cover the meaning of wattage and how it affects your electric bike’s overall power.
 We’ll also cover the meaning of voltage and amp-hours and how they affect your e-bike.
 This is key in differentiating the top-performing e-bikes from the others.

 Wattage is the most important measurement to consider when looking at an e-bike’s overall power.
 Simply put, an e-bike’s wattage is a measurement of how much power the electric motor can potentially generate.
-An electric bike with more watts is usually faster and more powerful.
-Keep in mind that many states have limits on how many watts an e-bike can offer and stay street legal.
+An electric bike with more watts is usually faster and more powerful, which is why you’ll need a top helmet for your ebike.
+Keep in mind that many states have limits on how many watts an e-bike can offer and stay street-legal.
 Most states have a limit of 750 watts.
 This is one of the key requirements that makes an electric bike street legal.

 Continuous wattage refers to how much power the motor can handle on a continuous basis, while peak wattage is the highest amount of power a motor can output under stress.
 Most e-bikes market their continuous wattage but offer a higher peak wattage that becomes useful while climbing hills or going faster.